kbariotis/kostasbariotis.com/blog/guide-to-package-lock-json/index.md

 tags: NPM
 ---

-In this article I am going to talk about `package-lock.json`, why is it important to have and to maintain and also how in my opinion is best to use it in your day to day life.
+In this article, I am going to talk about `package-lock.json`, why is it important to have and to maintain and also how in my opinion is best to use it (along with NPM CLI) in your day to day life.

 ## History
 NPM version 5 introduced `package-lock.json` as a mechanism to capture the exact dependency tree installed in any point in time.
 That would help with the collaboration across different environments where you want everyone that are going to fetch dependencies for a specific version of your project to always fetch the same tree.

-`package.json` defines the dependencies required for a project and also the accepted versions using [semantic versioning](https://semver.org/).
-Semantic versioning though can be ambiguous.
+`package.json` defines the required dependencies and also their respective versions using [semantic versioning](https://semver.org/).
+Semantic versioning though can be tricky.

 Consider a dependency stated as `"express": "^4.16.4"`.
-The publisher of this module (without using `package-lock.json`) would have `express` version 4.16.4 installed since he installed the latest version.
-If I download this module and try to install dependencies on it and by that time `express` has published a new version, say 4.17.1, I would download the latest version.
+The publisher of this module (without using `package-lock.json`) would have `express` version 4.16.4 installed since they installed the latest version.
+If I download this module and try to install dependencies on it and by that time `express` has published a new version, say 4.17.1, I will download the latest version.
 The `caret` symbol [tells us exactly that](https://stackoverflow.com/a/22345808/1955940).

 The problem with the above is that if version 4.17.x contain a bug, my local setup will fail but the publishers' will continue to work fine on the previous version.
 Imagine the same to happen in the production environment and you have no idea why is failing.